 If not, what were you doing before you decided on moving abroad?

 “I had known for the latter part of my teens and my twenties that I wanted to go somewhere special like Spain to teach English.
-My best friend’s parents had mentioned it to me in passing when I was in college around the time I was eighteen or nineteen years old.
+My best friend’s parents had mentioned it to me in passing when I was in college around the time I was 18 or 19.
 They explained that I could go practically anywhere in the world to do so and get paid for it.
 I felt intrigued, and the idea stuck to my brain ever since.

 I knew for a long time that I wanted to try moving abroad.
-From eighteen until twenty-eight, and until I finally accomplished The Dream, I worked in everything from pizza to retail to social services.
-It finally dawned on me when I turned twenty-six or twenty-seven that I was going to be thirty soon and that I somehow had to make it all happen.
+From 18 until 28, and until I finally accomplished The Dream, I worked in everything from pizza to retail to social services.
+It finally dawned on me when I turned 26 or 27 that I was going to be 30 soon and that I somehow had to make it all happen.
 Hello, extra credit card debt!
 It’s hard to save up for something that feels like an unattainable goal.
 That being said, before I left, I did manage to save up a little bit for expenses.
 Now, I fortunately have everything paid off.
 It was a good investment.”

 What did you think teaching abroad would be like?
 Where are you teaching?